 FILM PROCESSING

-You can be as involved with film processing as money, time and space allows.
+You can be as involved with film processing as money, time, and space allows.
 There are still a few places processing films, definitely a fraction of how many there used to be though!
 Again, it’s a case of searching online for your country.
 There are several things to take into account: Colour negative film is usually processed with C-41 chemistry, colour slide (or reversal film) is usually processed in E6 chemicals, black and white negative film is processed with specific black and white developing kits.

 You can buy kits for each type of film and develop at them home, but you may need a darkroom or a light-proof bag/ daylight loading tank, all the chemicals, and the rest of the kits.
 For guides on home developing, I recommend Parallax Photographic Coop, who also sell supplies.
 I also buy darkroom chemicals and paper from First Call Photographic (based in the UK).

-I develop my own black and white films using Paterson developing tanks and Adox Rodinal developer, and get good results.
+I develop my own black and white films using Paterson developing tanks and (currently) Adox Rodinal developer, and get good results.
 There is still a chap in England, John Salim, who develops black and white film and will leave it uncut for you so you can scan it.
 This is especially useful for the half-frame format and the quadrascopic cameras, otherwise the frames may be cut in half.
 He can also make prints but I have not used this service.
 It’s best to contact him about the frame-format of your camera.

 I use John to process my colour slide films in E6 and always request that he leaves them uncut so I can first scan them before I mount them.
-He is a real diamond and will advise you on anything he notices with the slides which may indicate a fault or quirk with the camera/film (such as slow shutter speeds causing over-exposure or film which is being retailed as ‘creative’ when it’s actually just repackaged expired film and a bit..crappy!
-My colour negative films, I have processed by England-based Kirklees Photographic (who also process black and white film), and they always leave them uncut for me to scan as I request it.
-They also offer a scanning service, and he can scan quadrascopic-format and half-frame negatives on request, yeay!
+He is a real diamond and will advise you on anything he notices with the slides which may indicate a fault or quirk with the camera/film (such as slow shutter speeds causing over-exposure, or film which is being retailed as ‘creative’ when it’s actually just repackaged expired film and a bit..crappy!)
+My colour negative films I have processed by England-based Kirklees Photographic (who also process black and white film), and they always leave them uncut for me to scan as I request it.
+They also offer a scanning service, and he can now scan quadrascopic-format and half-frame negatives on request, yeay!

-So far, I haven’t found a processing lab who will make prints directly from the films (apart from the Loreo 3D Stereo camera, which produces the correct format directly from the camera).
+I haven’t found a processing lab who will make prints directly from the 35mm films now (apart from the Loreo 3D Stereo camera, which produces the correct format directly from the camera).
 A way round this is to either order prints from your digital files, when you’ve made them into a stereocard (check the size fits the prints), or align them into an image file, so they are a standard photo-size format, such as 6×4″.
 Just watch they aren’t too big, or they will be difficult to view.

 Duplex Super 120 camera and Kodak Ektachrome E100 slide film, original untransposed film (cross-view).